Free consultation 402-431-9000

 A bicycle accident can happen in many different ways on the busy streets of Omaha.
 One example is the right hook accident.
 In most cases, a motor vehicle driver will be responsible for a right hook accident.
 You may encounter a liability dispute, however, from the driver’s insurance provider.
 A car accident attorney in Omaha can help you with a claim or lawsuit.

 A right hook accident describes a collision where a motor vehicle turns right at an intersection and collides with a bicyclist that is crossing the road (it “hooks” the biker).
-Right hook accidents can be catastrophic for bicyclists, who may suffer injuries such as broken bones, head trauma, brain injuries and spinal cord injuries.
+Right hook accidents can be catastrophic for bicyclists, who may suffer injuries such as broken bones, head trauma, brain injuries, and spinal cord injuries.
 To recover financial compensation as someone injured in a right hook accident, you or your attorney will need to prove the other party’s fault.
+Understanding the complexities of a right turn accident, including traffic laws and driver responsibilities, is crucial in establishing liability.right-hook accident

 In Nebraska, the fault law states that the person or party at fault for causing a bike accident will have to pay for related injuries and bills.
 Fault for a right hook accident generally goes to the driver of the motor vehicle, as it is the driver’s responsibility to pay attention to his or her surroundings, notice cyclists, yield the right-of-way, obey traffic laws, and only turn right when it is safe to do so.